ozazeez/Reel-Pick/README.md

 # 📽️ Reel-Pick

 **Reel-Pick** is a movie picker web app that randomly recommends films with their posters using The Movie Database (TMDb) API.
+For movie fans everywhere 🎬

 Check it out live 👉 [ReelPick](https://reelpick.netlify.app/)
 ---